Run some code on Couchbase Playground now, the fastest way to try Couchbase

 Quickstart in Couchbase with C# and ASP.NET

-• Build a REST API with Couchbase's C# SDK and ASP.NET
+• Learn to build a REST API with Couchbase's C# SDK 3.4 and ASP.NET

-• Learn how to connect to a cluster to create, read, update, and delete documents
+In this tutorial, you will learn how to connect to a Couchbase Capella cluster to create, read, update, and delete documents and how to write simple parametrized SQL++ queries.

 Prerequisites